JasonAnx/blender-to-unity-curves/README.md

+# About

+This repo contains Scripts to turn Blender's Bezier or Nurbs-Path curve's into Unity's Cinemachine waypoints (smooth path).

+Specifically, it contains a script that can turn Blender's curve data points into a json file.
+It also contains Unity scripts to read said json file, and turn the data points into Unity's Vector3s to create a cinemachine dolly track inside Unity.

 > **Note** 1 This code is fully functional but pretty messy right now.
 Any contributions would be appreciated.

 > **Note** 2 right now only Nurbs path is implemented.
 Bezier should be similar but atm it is commented out since I haven't had the chance to test it.
 Contributions are appreciated.

-# About

-This repo contains Scripts to turn Blender's Bezier or Nurbs-Path curve's into Unity's Cinemachine waypoints (smooth path).
-Specifically, it contains a script that can turn Blender's curves data points into a json file.
-It also contains Unity scripts to read said json file and create a cinemachine dolly track inside Unity.

 # How To use